 We strongly recommend washing your hands both before you take your bin out (for the wellbeing of our teams) and after you’ve brought it back in following the collection (for your own wellbeing).

 If your household has a suspected or confirmed case of coronavirus, please place all used tissues and cleaning cloths in a plastic rubbish bag and tie it tightly when full.
 This should then be placed in a second bag, tied tightly and set aside from other waste.
 After at least 72 hours, the bag can be put in your black bin.

 Please put your bins out on your usual collections days by 6am (or the night before).
-Remember, due to how busy we are we might not collect at the time you’re used to – please leave your bins out until 6pm to make sure we can collect them.
+Remember, we might not always collect at the time you’re used to – please leave your bins out until 6pm to make sure we can collect them.
 If you do not put your bin out in time, we will be unable to return and empty the bin.

 Recycling and Household Waste Sites and bring/mini recycling sites

 For the health and safety of our residents and staff, we have removed our main bring/mini recycling sites.
-This decision aims to encourage residents to follow Government Stay Alert guidance which includes stopping all gatherings of more than two people from different households and avoiding non-essential travel.
-Inappropriate use of these sites has lead to high levels of fly-tipping which is costly to remove at a time when resources are limited.
+Inappropriate use of these sites has lead to high levels of fly-tipping which is costly to remove.
 Please take a look at our advice for disposing of your waste.

 Have your red boxes been missed?
 Check this advice...